 Why is Totality so enthralling?
 And why does your cat not care?

 When the Moon totally eclipses the light from the Sun, that’s Totality.
 It’s an ethereal, other-worldly thing to witness.
-Here’s what you need to know about the ‘white flower’.
+Here are five facts about totality and what you need to know about the ‘white flower’.

 1 – Eclipses are not about ‘darkness in the day’

 OK, so the sky suddenly going dark during the day is strange and exciting, but when the Moon exactly covers the Sun’s disk for a couple of minutes you can see its crisp, white corona with the naked eye.
 It briefly looks like what it is: a close-up of the surface of a brilliant white star alone in space.

 You must wear eclipse glasses for the partial phases, about an hour on either side of the main event, but for Totality itself, you absolutely MUST take them off.
 Otherwise you’ll miss seeing the glory of nature’s most stunning sight of all.
 Ignore anyone who tells you otherwise; they are eclipse crooks!

 3 – The light turns silver just before Totality